rdcosta2-boop/IS-477-Project/README.md

 #### Summary
 Our project involves comparing stock market returns from 11 popular US stocks to the return on the S&P 500, a common equity benchmark, over the last 10 years.
-As a Finance + Data Science major, this area was personally relevant for me.
+We chose 11 stocks diversified across sectors (Financial Services, Healthcare, consumer discretionary, Telecoms, industrials, Technology, Bonds, consumer staples, energy and real estate).
+As a Finance + Data Science major, this project topic is particulary relevant for me.
 For Emma, her motivation is a keen interest in the workings of the stock market.
 The research questions we have attempted to answer through this project are:
 <ul>
 <li>Which stocks and sectors have outperformed the S&P 500 in the last 10 years?</li>